iblai/ibl-edx-third-party-auth-app/CUSTOMER_USAGE.md

 This process needs to be repeated for each LMS - CMS pair.

+**NOTE:** After this process is complete, any user that previously accessed these sites will need to clear their cookies for those sites!
+Otherwise there may be existing cookies that cause conflicts.
+You can double check proper function by using a new incognito/private browsing window.

 ## API
 In order to use the API, your client must first obtain an access token for the client you created in the previous step, [above](#oauth2-setup).
 Once you have obtained the access token, use it with the `Authorization: Bearer <token>` header to access the API.